 This type of treatment was the only option left to try in the family’s pursuit to keep him safe and out of alternative placement.
 Thankfully it has been a huge success in not only reducing these behaviors almost to the point of complete elimination but in the total removal of psychotropic pharmaceuticals as well.
 At one point, Nate was taking 18 pills every single day, including extremely heavy doses of Benzodiazepines.
 Now he only uses a natural plant with far greater success and continues to happily reside in his family home.
 Jenni now helps other families write their own success stories with medicinal botanicals and specializes in helping those with extreme behaviors.

-Jenni received her Bachelor of General Studies degree from Southeast Missouri State University.
-She is currently pursuing her Master of Science in Nonprofit Administration from Louisiana State University – Shreveport.
+Jenni received her undergraduate degree from Southeast Missouri State University and her Master of Science in Nonprofit Administration from Louisiana State University – Shreveport.
 She hopes to apply her education and real-world experience as a parent who has spent decades searching for safe and effective treatment options for her own children, to help others on the same journey.

 Meet the Directors

 Sandy Christianson was born and raised in Southern California and is the mother of 2 children.
 Her oldest son Eddie was born with a seizure condition and later diagnosed with Autism.
 For the first 6-7 yrs of his life, Eddie’s condition began to slowly decline.
 His seizures began spiraling out of control and he was becoming increasingly violent and aggressive.